Arnesfield/argstree/README.md

 --foo []
 ```

-However, direct option assignment with `=` bypasses this check since the assigned value is always treated as an argument for the said option or command.
+However, direct option assignment with `=` bypasses this check since the assigned value is always treated as an argument for the said option.
 And so, it will throw an error.

 ```javascript
 try {